Application Process: JD Transfer Program

 Students are encouraged to submit their applications and all supporting documents as early as possible.
 Transfer applications are only accepted for fall entry, with an application deadline of July 31.
 Admission decisions are made on a rolling basis.

 Miami Law’s electronic application is available as part of an applicant’s LSAC Credential Assembly Service (CAS) registration.
 This easy and efficient option allows applicants to work on and save an application until it is ready for electronic submission.
+The application instructions are outlined here.

 Although applying electronically through LSAC is the preferred method, Miami Law will accept hard copy applications.
 Candidates who prefer to submit a paper application should email admissions@law.miami.edu